oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-AdminClient/bidirectional-data-replication-using-AdminClient.md

    *	Add Distribution Path from `DBNORTH` to `DBSOUTH` and then from `DBSOUTH` to `DBNORTH`
    *	Add Replicat on the both PDBs, `DBNORTH` and `DBSOUTH`
 * View the lag statistics and check for data duplication.
-* Delete the data replication environment using the `delete_replication_activeactive_curl.sh` script.
+* Delete the data replication environment using the `delete_replication_activeactive.oby` script.

 ### Prerequisites